nikydix/nikydixcom-7810d/index.md

 ---
 This Garden is owned and maintained by Niky Dix and Intentional Health.
 Just like any other public garden, everyone is welcome :)

-This is our piece of internet land!
+At the moment, we are just getting our piece of digital real-estate or internet land prepared!

 We are going to be planting a digital garden here soon, so do come back!
 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)